awsdocs/iam-user-guide/doc_source/reference_policies_condition-keys.md

 Works with [string operators](reference_policies_elements_condition_operators.md#Conditions_String)\.

 Use this key to compare the tag keys in a request with the keys that you specify in the policy\.
 As a best practice when you use policies to control access using tags, use the `aws:TagKeys` condition key to define what tag keys are allowed\.
 For example policies and more information, see [Controlling access based on tag keys](access_tags.md#access_tags_control-tag-keys)\.
-+ **Availability** – This key is included in the request context only if the operation supports attaching tags to resources\.
++ **Availability** – This key is included in the request context if the operation supports passing tags in the request\.
 + **Value type** – Multivalued

 This context key is formatted `"aws:TagKeys":"tag-key"` where *tag\-key* is a list of tag keys without values \(for example, `["Dept","Cost-Center"]`\)\.